learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Multithreading.md

 		- Each thread is taking task from the queue whenever the thread is available
 		- If all the threads are busy, the tasks stay in the queue and wait for a thread
 		- Fixed Thread Pool executor - create a thread pool with a fix number of threads and comes with a built in queue

+---

+## Sharing Data Between Threads
+- Stack (exclusive)
+	- Memory region where
+		- Methods are called
+		- Arguments are passed
+		- Local variables are stored
+		- Local primitive types
+		- Local references
+	- Stack + Instruction Pointer = State of each thread's execution
+	- Stack's properties
+		- All variables belong to the thread executing on that stack
+		- Statically allocated when the thread is created
+		- The stack's size is fixed, and relatively small
+		- If our calling hierarchy is too deep, we may get an StackOverflowException (Risky with recursive calls)

+- Heap (shared)
+	- All the threads share the data located on the heap, and can access and allocate objects on at any moment
+	- What is allocated on the heap
+		- Objects (anything created with the new operator)
+			- String
+			- Object
+			- Collection
+		- Members of classes (attributes)
+		- Static variables
+	- Heap memory management
+		- governed and managed by Garbage Collector
+		- Object - stay as long as we have a reference to them
+		- Members of classes - exist as long as their parent object exist (same life cycle as their parents)
+		- Static variables - stay forever
+	- References is not Objects

+- Resource sharing between threads
+	- Text Editor
+		- UI Thread
+		- Document Saver Thread
+		- Both share the document data
+	- Work Queue Architecture
+		- Work Dispatcher Thread
+		- Queue - backed by a data structure, stored on the heap, shared resources by worker threads
+		- Worker Threads
+	- Database Microservice Architecture
+		- Every request is handled by a different thread
+		- All requests eventually becomes reads or writes from or to the database
+		- The connection to the database is consider shared resource